-Most manufactured motorhomes and campers will have an electrical system that enables you to access shore power, although some older models may be missing this feature especially if your RV was built before 1970.
+Most manufactured motorhomes and campers will have an electrical system and long power cord that allows you to plug into shore power, although some older models may be missing this feature especially if your RV was built before 1970.
 Should you be doing a custom build or restoration of an RV, installing a shore power can be very simple to more complicated depending upon how you want your power supply to operate and the number of items you wish to power.

 For example, you may have a small van that you have converted to an RV and it is wired with 12v lights and refrigerator, but you want to add a 110v line because you want to power a laptop computer, charge your camera batteries or watch some television.
 Adding one or two outlets like this can be done easily by simply installing a weather appropriate inlet on the side of your van that is wired directly to those indoor outlets on a single line.
 This works well for people that have a limited need of shore power and you only need a good outdoor 110v extension cord to run from the power box or outdoor outlet to your inlet.

 However, the larger your RV, the greater your shore power needs will be too.
 Generally, class A motorhomes are equipped with a 50-amp power plug and class C may have either a 50-amp or 30-amp power plug.
 Class B motorhomes are usually 30-amp as are smaller campers.
 Remember, the more bells and whistles you have on your RV determines the amount of amperage you will need.